Ricgo01/command-line-clue/game/notebook.md

 Clue no.11 The musician at the shops
 Clue no.12 The Tailor found at the bakery
-Clue no.13 The police oficcer was found at the school kitchen
+Clue no.13 The police oficcer was found at the school kitchen Final conclusion: The main suspect is the Mayor (local residents says he was the last one to report activity near the playgrond, near the dock) At the playground dock using a Walking Stick